cauecbb/data-structures-with-c-and-cpp/README.md

 # Algorithms and Data Structures in C and C++

 Welcome to my repository dedicated to practicing algorithms, data structures, and problem-solving exercises in C and C++.
-The goal of this repository is to help enhance programming skills and understanding of fundamental concepts.
+The goal of this repository is to help enhance programming skills and understanding of fundamental concepts:

 - **Logic Exercises:** Challenges to improve your problem-solving skills.
 - **Data Structures:** Implementations of classical data structures in C/C++.